Categories

 graph TD

-start(Explain an idea) -->|with words|start
+start(Explain an idea) -->|with words| understanding

 start --> |with pictures| understanding